-If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
-We may submit a request to Suffolk Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
-Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
+• If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
+We may submit a request to Norfolk Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
+Penalty Notices are issued per liable parent, per child and each carry a fine of £80 if paid within 21 days or £160 if paid after this but within 28 days.
 Failure to pay the Penalty Notice may result in legal action.
 Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+In the event of a second Penalty Notice being issued (within 3 years), the fine would be £160 per parent, per child, within 28 days.
+The third time an offence is commited (within 3 years) a Penalty Notice would not be issued and the case would be presented to the Magistrates Court for consideration.